SkidFxcte/Cr33pyware/README.md

 # Cr33pyware

 ## This is official Cr33pyware's Repo
-uh this becomes public now due to it was leaked a few weeks ago (or a month) i forogr 💀 Here is the buildable source code + lastest release jar.
+uh this becomes public now due to it was leaked a few weeks ago (or a month) i forgor 💀 Here is the buildable source code + lastest release jar.

 ## Questions